andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 6.2.24 – Any bind including 'rate' cannot have a value outside 25000.
 * 6.2.25 – Any bind including 'com_maxfps' cannot have a value below 40 or above 250.
 * 6.2.26 – Any bind including 'attack' cannot be combined with any other command.
-* 6.2.27 – Any bind including 'frag' cannot be combined with other commands/binds.
-* 6.2.28 – Any bind including 'stand' or 'crouch' cannot be combined with other commands/binds.
+* 6.2.27 – Any bind including 'stand' or 'crouch' cannot be combined with other command.
-* 6.2.29 – Any bind including 'left' or 'right' cannot be combined with other commands/binds.
+* 6.2.28 – Any bind including 'left' or 'right' cannot be combined with other commands.

 6\.2.3 – All binds/scripts that are not covered above will be reviewed on a case-by-case basis to see if they do give an advantage.

-6\.2.4 – Abusing the two monitor bug, which allows the play to see further and brightens / darkens bushes.
+6\.2.4 – Any abuse of the two monitor bug will be reviewed case-by-case by the cup admin, supervisors and conflict team.
+You should avoid using this bug at all costs, as it may result in the player receiving a yellow card and the clan forfeiting the match.

 **6.3 – Match Conflicts**